لاحصائية من المصدر الاجنبي

 Japan has a rich military tradition, that is centuries old.
 In this regard, The National Defense Academy of Japan (NDAJ) aims to uphold the prestige and honor of military service.
 It’s interesting to note, however, that many people are under the impression that Japan doesn’t have a standing military.
 True enough, with the conclusion of the Second World War, Japan’s Imperial military forces were disbanded.
 However, with the onset of the Cold War, America placed a good deal of pressure on Japan to assume some of its own defensive responsibility.
 This emphasis has only increased, as America has had to deal with other military commitments around the world, as well as China’s emergence as a military power in the region.

 Established in 1953 and located in Yokosuka, Kanagawa, NDAJ is a post-secondary military institution of higher learning.
 The mission of the school is to provide training and education to students who desire to become officers in Japan’s Self-Defense Forces.
 The school provides post-secondary/university level course level work, but does not actually grant degrees.
 This is due to the fact that NDAJ is not a member of the accreditation organization (The National Institution for Academic Degrees and University Evaluation) that confers such honors.
 However, the courses at NDAJ are duly recognized, and students are granted degrees upon graduation through the National Institution upon request.
-In line with other Japanese universities, NDAJ offers a strong curriculum in and engineering, with students able to earn degrees in these disciplines as well as social sciences.
+In line with other Japanese universities, NDAJ offers a strong curriculum in

 As with entrance into any Japanese university, admission into NDAJ is competitive.
 This is especially true, due to the fact that all costs associated with attending the school are covered by the government.
 In fact, even if a student drops out of the program before completion, or refuses to enter into the military upon graduation (which, apparently, many do), the student is not required to reimburse the government for the time spent at NDAJ.
 Nevertheless, students are selected on a competitive basis (high school rankings, grades, test scores, extracurricular activities, etc.) relative to all those who apply.
 A point of interest with the NDAJ is that the school states its main emphasis is on academics, and military training is limited to fundamental levels (additional military training takes place at the officer candidate schools in the SDF).